Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 **The player with the highest score at the end of the round becomes the dealer for the next round**.
 (What should happen in the event of a tie here is, once again, unspecified.)
 After the desired number of rounds have been played, the player with the highest total score at the end of all the rounds is the winner of the game.

 # Yaku
 As with all hanafuda games, there is variation in the set of allowed yaku.
-However, while point allotments differ, the sources used for this page are remarkably consistent in the following list.
+However, while point allotments differ, the modern sources used for this page are remarkably consistent in the following list.
 Many of these are classic yaku, found in several other games.
+Nevetheless, it is likely that older games of the *Hana-Awase* name varied greatly in their yaku.

 Points from multiple yaku stack, with the following exceptions:
 - All the *Bright Yaku* are mutually exclusive.